phluid61/internet-drafts/file-scheme/draft.md

 ## OpenVMS Files-11 Systems  {#sys-vms}

-When mapping a VMS file path to a file URI, map the device name into the first path segment.
+When mapping a VMS file path to a file URI, the device name is mapped into the first path segment.
 Note that the dollars sign "$" is a reserved character per the definition in {{RFC3986}}, Section 2.2, so should be percent-encoded if present in the device name.

-If the VMS file path includes a node reference, use that as the authority.
+If the VMS file path includes a node reference, that is used as the authority.
 Where the original node reference includes a username and password in an access control string, they can be transcribed into the userinfo field of the authority ({{RFC3986}}, Section 3.2.1), security